What Is an Apartment Lease Agreement?

-An apartment rental agreement is a contract between the landlord and the tenant containing the dos, don’ts, and responsibilities of each party.
+An apartment rental or lease agreement is a contract between the landlord and the tenant containing the dos, don’ts, and responsibilities of each party.
 For the agreement to be enforceable, it has to be legally binding, and for it to be legally binding, it should have mutual approval, legal basis, reciprocal agreement, capable parties, and offer and acceptance.
 According to Trend Statistics, about 25-34 years old of single individuals comprise 30% of the rental market.
 60% of the residents of the District of Columbia consider their rented apartment home, New York at 47%, and Hawaii and California with 43% each.

 You can have your agreement made by a lawyer, or you can make it from scratch.
 If you prefer the latter, here’s how: